Exus Blog Article

 It doesn’t help that there has been a 60% rise in bad debt levels across energy firms over the last five years, with water utilities not far behind with an increase of 44%.

-But what signs should companies be looking for that highlight how they should be pursuing this more cohesive, safe and useable approach?
+But what signs should companies be looking for that highlight how they should be pursuing this more cohesive, safe, and useable approach?

 Simply put, if your accounts are not generating revenue and too many customers have fallen behind on their payments then something has to change.
-For utility companies to capture more revenue on existing businesses, they are going to need to improve their collections practices.
-By utilising the power of debt collections software, they can test various strategies without missing a beat and settle on a strategy that functions as the perfect middle ground approach.
+For utility companies to capture more revenue from existing businesses, they are going to need to improve their collections practices.
+By utilizing the power of debt collections software, they can test various strategies without missing a beat and settle on a strategy that functions as the perfect middle ground approach.

-The ability to test, measure and refine a strategy is one of the key benefits of any centralised software suite.
+The ability to test, measure and refine a strategy is one of the key benefits of any centralized software suite.
 It affords users the power to make quick changes to a system on the fly without major disruption.
 Those changes will also have a domino effect on the rest of that system.

 Without a reliable system in place, it can be easy to forget to update customer information and lose track of them as a result.
-For a collections operation to function smoothly, billing information (names, addresses, phone numbers, email addresses etc) needs to be kept up to date.
-Given that the proportion of UK renters alone has doubled in the last 20 years, people are also more likely to move more often, which means customer information is likely to becoming outdated faster.
+For a collections operation to function smoothly, billing information (names, addresses, phone numbers, email addresses, etc) needs to be kept up to date.
+Given that the proportion of UK renters alone has doubled in the last 20 years, people are also more likely to move more often, which means customer information is likely to become outdated faster.
 For utility companies that have an incredibly diverse customer base and provide services that people quite literally could not do without, this should be a major concern.